 How like us (U.S.) that we defend our actions, the dirty deals we make and the people we kill, the money we hoard and lord over the world, because we think we’re protecting our “families”, our interests?

 Please hear me that I very much trust and appreciate this newer style of storytelling.
 It’s highly entertaining.
 And, I think, it’s more realistic.
 The problem with the way our entertainment used to exist was that, not only was there not as much complexity, there also wasn’t as much diversity.
 Now, instead of cowboys and indians, we have American Family and The Wire.

-I’m just simply saying that the stories that are emerging from our popular subconscious these days might perhaps be a retelling of something we’re perpetuating over and over again.
+I’m simply saying that the stories that are emerging from our popular subconscious these days might perhaps be a retelling of something we’re perpetuating over and over again.
 A feedback loop as it were.
-No matter what, we’ve decided we’re, dare I say Justified?, in our actions in all their moral complexity.
+No matter what, we’ve decided we’re, dare I say it, Justified?, in our actions in all their moral complexity.

 After all, it does make for a better story.